Television in New Zealand

 The first nationwide digital television service was launched in December 1998 by Sky, who had a monopoly on digital satellite television until the launch of Freeview's nationwide digital satellite service in May 2007.
 The Freeview digital terrestrial service launched on 14 April 2008.
 A pay digital terrestrial service was launched in 2012 by Igloo and closed in 2017; this was a joint venture between Sky and TVNZ and provided Freeview UHF aerial channels along with eleven Sky channels.
-Broadband television currently operates from Vodafone.
 In July 2016, Sky announced that Igloo will be discontinued although Freeview channels will still be available.
-The Vodafone service includes all Sky channels and Freeview channels.
+Up until 2023, Vodafone (now One NZ) operated an IPTV television service, with free-to-air channels and wholesale content from Sky.

-The digital changeover in New Zealand is now complete.
-It began on 30 September 2012, when Hawke's Bay and the West Coast (including parts of Tasman) switched off analogue television transmission.
+The digital changeover in New Zealand began on 30 September 2012, when Hawke's Bay and the West Coast (including parts of Tasman) switched off analogue television transmission.
 The rest of the South Island switched off analogue television transmission on 28 April 2013, followed by the lower North Island on 29 September 2013.
 The upper North Island (including the Waikato, Auckland, Bay of Plenty and Northland) was the last region to cease analogue transmissions on 1 December 2013.

-The major free-to-air television operators are currently TVNZ (TVNZ 1, TVNZ 2, and TVNZ Duke) and Warner Bros.
-Discovery (Three, Bravo, Eden, Rush and HGTV).
-Sky remains the dominant pay-TV operator, now operating on satellite which wholesales content to Vodafone for their IPTV service.
+The major free-to-air television operators are currently TVNZ (TVNZ 1, TVNZ 2, and TVNZ Duke) and Sky Free (Three, Bravo, Eden, Rush and HGTV).
+Sky remains the dominant pay-TV operator, now operating on satellite and IPTV.